-Firstly, you have to make a decision concerning what images you will hang on your wall, the sizing of the hangings and also make the most important decision of which points on your walls you will want to place your hangings.
+Firstly, you have to make a decision concerning what images you will hang on your wall; the sizing of the hangings; the laser level to use; and also make the most important decision of which points on your walls you will want to place your hangings.

 What Is Important When Wall Hanging